amonnerie/Home_Sales/README.md

 # Home_Sales
 By Andrea Monnerie

-#### SparkSQL to determine key metrics about home sales data and using temporary views, partition the data, cache table to compare their runtime
+#### Using SparkSQL to determine key metrics about home sales data, given and source unknown, and using temporary views, partition the data, cache table to compare their runtime